-Our uniform policy requires all Footprints students to wear an appropriate FIS uniform to school every day.
-Students are not allowed to attend classes if they are not wearing the complete FIS uniform.
+Our uniform policy requires all Footprints students to wear an appropriate Footprints uniform to school every day.
+Students are not allowed to attend classes if they are not wearing the complete Footprints uniform.
 The office will call parents to send the right uniform for the students.
-Please note that students are asked to wear school shoes or black shoes.
-On the last Friday and Saturday of the month, there is a school-wide "Casual Dress" day.
+On the last Friday and Saturday of each month, our school holds a school-wide 'Casual Dress' day where students are allowed to wear appropriate casual attire.